 Romero-Barceló was the resident commissioner from Puerto Rico and was a Democrat.
 He served from 1993 to 2000.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Romero-Barceló can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Romero-Barceló can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Romero-Barceló is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Romero-Barceló sponsored and cosponsored from Jan 4, 1995 to Dec 15, 2000.
 See full analysis methodology.